 - Angle of vision.

-Impression length – the number of continuous screen frames in which any part of an advertisement is observed by a player.
+Impression length – the number of continuous screen frames in which a player observes any part of an advertisement.
 Examples of minimum and maximum values might be 30 and 100 frames.
 If the frame rate might be based on a frame rate of 5 frames per second, if any part of an ad is observed continually for a minimum of 6 seconds and a maximum of 20 seconds, the impression length criteria will be deemed to be satisfied.

-Percentage of ad occlusion – The percentage of an ad that is hidden, possibly by another game object.
-As an example, if an ad is more than 35% occluded, or hidden, it might not be counted as an impression.
+Percentage of ad occlusion – The percentage of an ad hidden, possibly by another game object.
+As an example, if an ad is more than 35% occluded or hidden, it might not be counted as an impression.